 What is the aortic valve and what is aortic stenosis?

 Aortic stenosis means that when the aortic valve opens, it does not open fully.
 It is narrowed (stenosed) when it is open.
 Therefore, there is a partial restriction of blood flow from the left ventricle into the aorta.
 Basically, the more narrowed the valve, the less blood that can get through, the more severe the problem is likely to be.
 In some cases, aortic stenosis occurs at the same time as aortic regurgitation.
-(See separate leaflet called Aortic Regurgitation.)
+See separate leaflet called Aortic Regurgitation for more details.

 What are the causes of aortic stenosis?